Slope detection and toroidal 3-manifolds: Applications of slope detection results to toroidal manifolds

-A {\it companion manifold} of a knot $K$ with exterior $X$ in a closed $3$-manifold is a knot manifold $M \subset \mbox{int}(X)$ for which $\partial M$ is essential in $X$.
-Theorem \ref{thm: results GL conjecture} is mostly a consequence of the next result.
+There is an extension of Theorem \ref {thm: results GL conjecture} to links in homology 3-spheres.
+To state this, define a {\it companion manifold} of a link $L$ with exterior $X$ in a closed $3$-manifold to be a knot manifold $M \subset \mbox{int}(X)$ for which $\partial M$ is essential in $X$.